daniliongirlxd/Rblxwild-auto-joiner/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Installation:
-1) First download the latest version of the programversion.
+1) First download the latest version of the program.
 2) Extract the files to a foler of your choice
-3) Edit the config with the help of the config guid below
+3) Edit the config with the help of the config guide below
 4) Install [python](https://www.python.org/downloads/)
 5) Now run the **"installer.bat"** file and it should start running, now you can minimise the chrome browser and the program and do some work while waiting for a notification.
 - Any problems open up a new issue on this github respitory!